Logo with initials

 “You submit to tyranny when you renounce the difference between what you want to hear and what is actually the case.”

 It’s one of those books that I think everyone should read.
 It’s about how societies gradually fall under authoritarianism.
-It looks at how the citizens reacted then and tries to draws lessons from that.
+It looks at how the citizens reacted then, and draws lessons from that time to apply today.

 Timothy Snyder is a historian of eastern Europe, and has a lecture series about Ukraine that got a million views.
 I didn’t know this when I bought the book.